plone/plone.restapi/docs/source/authentication.md

 ---
 html_meta:
-  "description": ""
+  "description": "plone.restapi uses PlonePAS for authentication."
-  "property=og:description": ""
+  "property=og:description": "`plone.restapi uses PlonePAS for authentication."
-  "property=og:title": ""
+  "property=og:title": "Authentication"
-  "keywords": "Plone, plone.restapi, REST, API"
+  "keywords": "Plone, plone.restapi, REST, API, Authentication, "
 ---

 # Authentication

-`plone.restapi` uses Plone PAS for authentication.
+`plone.restapi` uses [`PlonePAS`](https://github.com/plone/Products.PlonePAS) for authentication.

 That means that any authentication method supported by an installed PAS plugin should work, assuming it's an authentication method that makes sense to use with an API.